-For that indicator, Bankscope provides data for Germany from 1996 to 2014.
-The average value for Germany during that period was 46.62 percent with a minumum of 32.13 percent in 1996 and a maximum of 55.93 percent in 2005.
-See the global rankings for that indicator or use the country comparator to compare trends over time.
+For that indicator, we provide data for Germany from 1996 to 2017.
+The average value for Germany during that period was 48.06 percent with a minimum of 32.13 percent in 1996 and a maximum of 63.36 percent in 2015.

 Definition: Bank’s income that has been generated by noninterest related activities as a percentage of total income (net-interest income plus noninterest income).
 Noninterest related income includes net gains on trading and derivatives, net gains on other securities, net fees and commissions and other operating income.
 The number is only calculated when net-interest income is not negative.
 Note that banks used in the calculation might differ between indicators.
 Calculated from underlying bank-by-bank unconsolidated data from Bankscope.